10 Lies International Students Believe about USA Universities [Study in USA]

 Lie #1.
 I should only apply to Top 50 ranked US universities to study in the USA.

 Study in the USA?
 There are more than 4,000 universities in the United States and no one, including a magazine ranking system, can accurately determine which is the best school for you.
 Unless your academic profile is in the 95th percentile, your Top 50 university application will likely be denied.
-We recommend you find a international student placement provider [study in USA consultant] that can help you discover undergraduate scholarships for international students at universities that fit your academic profile.
+We recommend you find an international student placement provider [study in USA consultant] that can help you discover undergraduate merit scholarships for international students at universities that fit your academic profile.

 Lie #2.
 I should apply to the cheapest American universities for international students.

 Many affordable universities with low acceptance requirements are not regionally accredited, which means you will likley have low university fees but a disappointing educational experience.
 Examine the curriculum guide on each university’s website to see if the degree program offered is a good match for you.
 Create a list of questions and schedule a video conference call with the international admissions department.
-I want to study in USA after 12th commerce, what’s the process?
+For example, I want to study in USA after 12th Commerce, what’s the process?
 Can I study in USA without an IELTS score?